pointedstar/SIH/SECURITY.md

   - The #announcements channel on Slack

-As much as possible this announcement will be actionable, and include any mitigating steps customers can take prior to upgrading to a fixed version.
+As much as possible this announcement will be actionable, and include any mitigating steps customers can take prior to upgrading to a fixed version. -->
+.. coming soon..